-Mobile Virtual Network Operator Market size is set to exceed USD 120 billion by 2024; according to a new research report by Global Market Insights, Inc. Growing number of customers opting for cost-effective services is driving the market demand.
+Mobile Virtual Network Operator (MVNO) Market size is set to surpass USD 125 billion by 2027, according to a new research report by Global Market Insights Inc.

 Get more details on this report - Request Free Sample PDF

 Europe MVNO market will witness rapid growth through 2027 led by the robust telecom sector, which is rapidly adapting to the changing consumer requirements.
 MVNOs operate around 10% of all EU SIM cards.
 MVNO Europe represents the interests of mobile virtual network operators active in the European mobile and Internet of Things markets.
 It creates an openly accessible market for all MVNOs, enabling them to contribute to the telecommunications sector growth.
 The members for mobile virtual network operators in Europe serve around 20 million subscribers.
 The developing 5G and cloud landscape in the region will further provide an impetus to the market progression.